About

 Collaborators

 - Alexander Porto — Cognitive scientist at Duquesne University, Pittsburgh.
-We work together on research projects across the Atlantic — most recently on sound symbolism and glyph shape.
+We work together on research projects — most recently on sound symbolism and glyph shape.

 - Zeno Gries — Media artist in Berlin.
 Inspiration to try SvelteKit.